Trump Defends Shady Foundation After Vowing to Close It

 “The Trump Foundation is still under investigation by this office and cannot legally dissolve until that investigation is complete,” said Schneiderman’s spokesperson on Monday night.
-The statement went on to say that, “The Foundation’s fundraising activities remain suspended following the AG’s notice of violation earlier” just in case anyone was thinking that it might be a good place to squeeze in some end-of-the-year giving.
+The statement went on to say, “The Foundation’s fundraising activities remain suspended following the AG’s notice of violation earlier,” just in case anyone was thinking that it might be a good place to squeeze in some end-of-the-year giving.

 He could probably clear all of this up by releasing his tax returns, but he won’t.